History of Trea Turner in Timeline

 Trea Turner

 Trea Turner is a professional baseball shortstop currently playing for the Philadelphia Phillies in MLB.
-Prior to joining the Phillies, he played for the Washington Nationals and the Los Angeles Dodgers.
-He also represents the United States on the international baseball stage.
+He has previously played for the Washington Nationals and Los Angeles Dodgers.
+Turner also represents the United States national team in international competitions.

 June 30, 1993: Trea Turner's Birth